Amanskywalker/gsoc-2017/_posts/2017-08-20-gsoc-report.md

 A new submit bug page is maded as post bug report from within the application.

 ***Pull Request*** : The Pull Request for this phase can be found at  [github.com/PecanProject/pecan/pull/1589](https://github.com/PecanProject/pecan/pull/1589)

+## Conclusion

+Most of the part which are metioned in the proposal are done, few small things were left out like feedback page, Automatic update whenever a new version is released etc.

+Further there are few new things which can be done to extent this work
+- In setup page provision to add new host in config.php page further to edit existing host.
+- Give user power to chose the host to sync with to be passed in dump.bety.sh, default being all.
+- Seperating the model from the PEcAn-Core and making them independent and can be communicated via netowrks to use it.
+- Using the above way to spin the models as required to enable parallel execution in PEcAn.